 It is with heavy hearts that we share a decision made on March 25, 2021 by the Board of Directors to permanently dissolve Portland Children’s Museum and Opal School, effective June 30, 2021.
 View the full press release here.

-June Date for Clay Item Pick-Up
+Clay Studio: June Date to be Scheduled for Glazed or Fired Clay Piece Pick-Up

 Message from the Board Chair: